Stakeholder Theory Overview

-Let's take a look at some of the common stakeholders for a typical business:
+Now let's take a look at some of the common stakeholders for a typical business:

 No problem here - despite stakeholder theory being positioned as the antithesis of shareholder theory, the reality is that shareholders (or yourself if you own the business) will always be one of the biggest stakeholders you are responsible for.

-They are therefore entirely in keeping with the philosophy of stakeholder theory.
+They are, therefore, entirely in keeping with the philosophy of stakeholder theory.

 Another no-brainer, even the most hard-nosed business person will agree that happy employees are a good thing.

 Customers are another obvious stakeholder group to consider in the ecosystem of your business.

 You can define community in a variety of different ways, from local to virtual.
 Either way, they are a key player in stakeholder theory.